 She discusses her main concerns for rural grocery stores and what she’s optimistic about.

-We talk about the impacts grocery stores have on rural communities and Carver shares some specific success stories that show a variety of ways a rural grocery business can be successful.
+We talk about the impacts grocery stores have on rural communities and Carver shares some specific success stories that show a variety of ways a rural grocery business can thrive.